-The revised exposure draft has been prepared by applying plain language drafting principles and techniques to award-specific clauses, with consideration to comments received on the 21 April 2016 draft published in the report from the plain language modern award pilot.
-Changes to the structure of exposure drafts set out in the Statement of 10 May 2016 have been applied to the revised exposure draft.
-The revised exposure draft does not contain plain language versions of the clauses that are common to other awards and standard clauses (as described in the Statement of 15 July 2016 at paragraph 5).
+The revised exposure draft has been prepared in accordance with the Decision issued on 20 January 2017.
+The revised exposure draft does not contain plain language versions of the clauses that are standard clauses (as described in the Statement of 15 July 2016 at paragraph 5).
 The plain language versions of these clauses will be dealt with in matter AM2016/15 as outlined in the Statement of 15 July 2016.